-Killing Fairfax: Packer, Murdoch & the Ultimate Revenge.
+Killing Fairfax: Packer, Murdoch and the Ultimate Revenge.
 Williams, Pamela.

 Price: $20.00 (AUD)